2018–19 NJIT Highlanders women's basketball team

-The 2018–19 NJIT Highlanders women's basketball team represents New Jersey Institute of Technology during the 2018–19 NCAA Division I women's basketball season.
-The Highlanders, led by first year head coach Mike Lane, play their home games at the Wellness and Events Center.
-They were fourth year members of the Atlantic Sun Conference.
+The 2018–19 NJIT Highlanders women's basketball team represented New Jersey Institute of Technology during the 2018–19 NCAA Division I women's basketball season.
+The Highlanders, led by first year head coach Mike Lane, played their home games at the Wellness and Events Center and were fourth year members of the Atlantic Sun Conference.
 They finished the season 6–24, 3–13 in A-Sun play to finish in eighth place.
 They lost in the quarterfinals of A-Sun Tournament to Florida Gulf Coast.